ericom-gideon/docs/docs/apps/what_is_a_procfile.md

 page_title: What is a Procfile
 page_author: Brittany Martin
 page_description: Knowledge base article to instruct users on how to add a Procfile to their Rails app
 page_keywords: procfile worker foreman rails

 ## Procfile + Workers on Ninefold

-### Overview

 A Procfile is a textfile named Procfile placed in the root of your application, that lists the process types in an application.